 “Geez.”
 Jay wiped his eyes.
-“That season finale is more emotional than I remembered.”
+“That finale’s more emotional than I remembered.”

-“But this time Lucille has to watch,” said Jay.
-“For twelve episodes the viewer has known Akayama built the Hurricane.
+“But now Lucille has to watch,” said Jay.
+“The viewer knew Akayama built the Hurricane.
 They watched Bojack sacrifice himself.
-But Lucille hadn’t.
-Now the viewer imagines everything again from Lucille’s perspective, and the pain is redoubled.”
+Now the pain is redoubled through Lucille’s perspective.”

-“I think the viewer is meant to take Charlie’s perspective,” said Dan.
+“I think the viewer takes Charlie’s perspective,” said Dan.
 “We know what happened years ago, and we’re there to comfort Lucille when she leaves ZAB.
 Then we’re relieved because she’s more determined than ever.”
 Jay nodded doubtfully.
 “What do you think, Bob?
 Was your first episode emotionally resonant?”